 We all want our students to be serious about academics when they set foot on campus, but college isn’t only about GPAs.
 Students often struggle to balance academic success and “everything else.”
 Luckily, St. Edward’s has a growing number of resources under the umbrella of Recreation and Wellness that help both new and returning students find that balance while making friends and connecting with others who share similar interests.

-We asked Andy Lemons, senior director of Recreation and Wellness at St. Edward’s, for his take on the importance of engaging in Recreation and Wellness experiences.
+We asked Andy Lemons, former senior director of Recreation and Wellness at St. Edward’s, for his take on the importance of engaging in Recreation and Wellness experiences.

 What are the most pressing health and wellness issues for college students?